LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 The CS Toolkit team follows the 'Gitflow' branch development model, which is summarized here.
 See the `Atlassian Gitflow Description <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_ for more details.

 Gitflow is a branching model centered around software releases.
-It is a simple workflow that makes clear which branches correspond to which phases of development.
-In particular, those phases are represented explicitly in the structure of the repository.
+It is a simple workflow that makes clear which branches correspond to which phases of development and those phases are represented explicitly in the structure of the repository.
 As in other branching models, developers develop code locally and push their work to a central repository.

-The two main repository branches are *master* and *develop*, which always exist.
-Other branches are temporary.
-The master branch records the official release history of the project.
+The two main branches used in Gitflow are:

+  * **master branch.** The master branch records the official release history of the project.
 Each time the master branch is changed, it is tagged with a new version number.
 For a description of our versioning scheme, see :ref:`versioning-label`.

-The develop branch is used to integrate new features and most bug fixes before they are merged into master.
+  * **develop branch.** The develop branch is used to integrate and test new features and most bug fixes before they are merged into master.

-The distinction between these two main branches is central to Gitflow.
+The *master* and *develop* branches always exist and the distinction between them is central to Gitflow.
+Other branches are temporary and used to perform specific development tasks.

+.. important:: **Development never occurs directly on the master or develop
+               branches.**

+Most development is performed on temporary topic branches created off of the develop branch:

-Each new feature, or other well-defined portion of work, is developed on its own branch, with changes being pushed to the central repository regularly for backup.
-Feature branches are created off the develop branch.
+  * **topic branches.** Each new feature, or other well-defined portion of work, is developed on its own branch, with changes being pushed to the central repository regularly for backup.
+Topic branches are created off of the develop branch to perform feature development, bug fixes, etc.
+    We typically include a label, such as  "feature" or "bugfix", in the name of a topic branch to make it clear what type of work is being done on the branch.
+See :ref:`topicdev-label` for details about topic branch development.
 When a feature is complete, a pull request is submitted for review by other team members.
 When all issues arising in a review have been addressed and reviewers have approved the pull request, the feature branch is merged into develop.
+See :ref:`review-label` for more information about code reviews and pull request approval.

-.. important:: **Feature branches never interact directly with the master branch.**
+.. important:: **Feature branches never interact directly with the master
+               branch.**

+Release branches are another important temporary branch type in Gitflow:

-When the team has decided that enough features, bug fixes, etc. have been merged into develop (for example, all items identified for a release have been completed), a *release* branch is created off of develop to finalize the release.
+  * **release branches.** When the team has decided that enough features, bug fixes, etc. have been merged into develop (for example, all items identified for a release have been completed), a release branch is created off of develop to finalize the release.
 Creating a release branch starts the next release cycle on develop.
 At that point, new work can start on feature branches for the next release.
-No new features are added to a release branch.
-Only bug fixes, documentation, and other release-oriented changes go into a release branch.
+Only changes required to complete the release are added to a release branch.
 When a release branch is ready, it is merged into master and master is tagged with a new version number.
     Finally, master is merged back into develop since it may have changed since the release was initiated.

+The last important temporary branch type in Gitflow is a *hotfix* branch:

-Sometimes, there is a need for a *hotfix* branch to resolve an issue in a released version.
+  * **hotfix branches.** Sometimes, there is a need to resolve an issue in a released version on the master branch.
 This is the only time a branch is created off of master.
 When the fix is complete, it is reviewed using a pull request and then merged into both master and develop.
 At this point, master is tagged with a new version number.
-A dedicated line of development for bug fixes, using a hotfix branch, allows the team to quickly address issues without disrupting other parts of the workflow.
+A dedicated line of development for a bug fix, using a hotfix branch, allows the team to quickly address issues without disrupting other parts of the workflow.

+.. important:: **No new features are added to a release branch.
+Only bug fixes,
+               documentation, and other release-oriented changes go into a release branch.**

+The figure below illustrates how branches interact in Gitflow.

 .. figure:: gitflow-workflow.png